olaviinha/SloppyNoto/README.md

 Sloppy Noto turns raw numeric data from space probes into audio.

-While Sloppy Noto can interpret any csv-like data files containing large quantities of numeric data, it was created primarily to produce audio files out of the raw datasets of various space missions of [European Space Agency](https://www.esa.int/) and [The National Aeronautics and Space Administration](https://nasa.gov).
+While Sloppy Noto can interpret any csv-like data files containing large quantities of numeric data, it was created primarily to produce audio files out of the raw datasets of various space missions by [The European Space Agency](https://www.esa.int/) and [The National Aeronautics and Space Administration](https://nasa.gov).

 **🚫 Noto does not** oscillate or generate sound waves based on given data, modify any such waves, take artistc freedoms.